 The flight from Athens to Jeddah went by fast – which is always a sign how good a particular flight is.
 Sure, the great views along the way of the Med and the Egyptian desert helped too, but it was Saudia which stole the show.

-The only negative I can think about is the removal of the amenity kit on short and mid-haul flights and the irregular internet connection – but those are things I can easily live without considering how great all other aspects of the flight were.
+The only negative I can think about is the removal of the amenity kit on short and mid-haul flights and the shaky internet connection – but those are minor issues I can easily live with considering how great all other aspects of the flight and service were.